Emergent Quantum Mechanics at the Boundary of a Local Classical Lattice Model: Ingredients for

 \subsection{Linearity from Perturbative Expansion}

-Another notable feature of Schr\"{o}dinger's equation is that it is linear, while classical systems generically exhibit nonlinear behavior.
+Another notable feature of Schr\"{o}dinger's equation is that it is linear in the wavefunction, while classical systems generically exhibit nonlinear behavior.
 However, linearity is a generic result of leading-order perturbative expansions.
 For example, the linear harmonic oscillator describes small oscillations of a pendulum.
-The gravitational force in Newtonian gravity is a linear superposition of forces, but according to general relativity, this linearity does not persist in spacetime regions with large curvature.
-Even the training dynamics of wide neural networks (for which there are many neurons per layer) can be reduced to a linear equation after a perturbative expansion \cite{NTK,wideNeuralNetworks}, which was a significant inspiration for the EmQM model that we introduce.
+The gravitational force in Newtonian gravity is a linear superposition of forces, which can be derived from general relativity in a certain limit where the gravitational force is weak.
+Even the training dynamics of wide neural networks (for which there are many neurons per layer) can be reduced to a linear equation after a perturbative expansion about small deviations from the initial conditions \cite{NTK,wideNeuralNetworks}, which was a significant inspiration for the EmQM model that we introduce.

 We therefore posit that our model contains degrees of freedom that change so slowly with time that their dynamics can be treated in a linear approximation.
-If we attempt to follow the evolution for a very long time, nonlinear terms may become significant, resulting in nonlinear corrections to the emergent Schr\"{o}dinger equation.
+If we attempt to follow the evolution for a very long time, terms nonlinear in the wavefunction may become significant, resulting in non-linear corrections \cite{WeinbergNonlinear} to the emergent Schr\"{o}dinger equation.
+These higher-order corrections might depend on details of the underlying classical dynamics, rather than being expressible in terms of the emergent wavefunction alone.